Discover the ancient settlement located at the foot of the mighty Licka Pljesivica Mountain.

 Through his years of public life he was often alone as a politician, without the support of his fellow parliamentarians to improve understanding of the role of the Parliament and the importance, value and impacts of individual and the nation-state sovereignty.

-Among other things, Dr. Ante Strcevic left behind an extremely important legacy and recommendations derived from years of political experience.
-Particularly noteworthy are those related to the interrelationship between nations and states in the turbulent region of SE Europe: freedom (of nations), equality (of citizens) and brotherhood of all people, as well as values on which the Croatian state should rest: personal freedom, freedom of religion, freedom of thought written and alive (Knjaz, 2016).
+Among other things, Dr. Ante Starcevic left behind an extremely important legacy and recommendations derived from years of political experience.
+Particularly noteworthy are those related to the interrelationship between nations and states in the turbulent region of SE Europe: freedom (of nations), equality (of citizens) and brotherhood of all people, as well as values on which the Croatian state should rest: personal freedom, freedom of religion, freedom of thought written and alive (HRT, 2018).

 Kingdom of Serbs, Croats and Slovenes